cx1111/IAP2017-comp-essentials/README.md

 - Wed 25 Jan, 1800-1900
 - Thu 26 Jan, 1800-1900

+Preparation:

+- Download and install git: https://git-scm.com/downloads
+- Download and install the C Python interpreter (Python 3.6): https://www.python.org/downloads/
+- Download `get-pip.py` and install pip: https://pip.pypa.io/en/stable/installing/
+- Make an account on github: https://github.com/
+- Ensure you have a user account on your operating system with no spaces.
+If your current one has spaces, make a new one.

 ## Session 1 - Storage and Interpretation of Files

 Content: